 When Apple Watch isn't within Bluetooth range, Wi-Fi or cellular can be used instead.
 Apple Watch automatically joins Wi-Fi networks that have been already been joined on the paired iPhone and whose credentials have synced to the Apple Watch while both devices were in range.
 This Auto-Join behavior can then be configured on a per network basis in the Wi-Fi section of the Apple Watch Settings app.
 Wi-Fi networks that have never been joined before on either device can be manually joined in Wi-Fi section of the Apple Watch Settings app.
 When Apple Watch and iPhone are out of range, Apple Watch connects directly to iCloud and Gmail servers to fetch Mail, as opposed to syncing Mail data with the paired iPhone over the Internet.
 For Gmail accounts, the user is required to authenticate to Google in the Mail section of the Watch app on iPhone.
 The OAuth token received from Google is sent over to Apple Watch in encrypted format over Apple Identity Service (IDS) so it can be used to fetch Mail.
 This OAuth token is never used for connectivity with the Gmail server from the paired iPhone.

-Apple Watch can be manually locked by holding down the side button.
-Additionally, unless wrist detection is disabled, the device locks automatically shortly after it's removed from the user's wrist.
-When Apple Watch is locked, Apple Pay can only be used by entering the watch's passcode.
+If wrist detection is enabled, the device locks automatically shortly after it's removed from the user's wrist.
+If wrist detection is disabled, Control Center provides an option for locking Apple Watch.
+When Apple Watch is locked, Apple Pay can be used only by entering the watch's passcode.
 Wrist detection is turned off using the Apple Watch app on iPhone.
 This setting can also be enforced using a mobile device management (MDM) solution.